 What could be better?

 - Consistency could have been mastered using a Jointer.

-- The tool could have been more accurate and innovative in such a way that less skill will be required.
+- The tool could have been more accurate and innovative so that less skill would have been required.

 - It could have been able to get rid of warps and twists